mercari/gcp-sa-key-checker/README.md

 ## Background

 All Google Cloud Service Accounts have service account keys associated with them which they use for signing JWTs which can be used as idtokens or [exchanged for access tokens](https://developers.google.com/identity/protocols/oauth2/service-account#httprest).
-These are almost always 2048-bit RSA keys and are the foundation of the GCP security model.
+These are almost always 2048-bit RSA keys and are a foundational component of the GCP security model.

 These keys have attributes `keyOrigin` and `keyType`, which can be: